kfonge/Coin_Toss/ReadMe.md

 # GAME INSTRUCTIONS

-In this game, the player selects their guess--either heads or tails and then clicks Toss Time! to reveal the outcome.
+In this game, the player selects their guess--either heads or tails and then clicks "Toss Time!" to reveal the outcome.
+The computer checks the players guess against the outcome and communicates a win or loss for that round.
+The game has a maximum of three rounds.
 Two correct guesses out of three wins the game.
-Two wrong guesses means the computer wins.
+Two wrong guesses loses the game-- meaning the computer wins.

 # TECHNOLOGIES USED